 After 1-2 hours of calf burn, thigh ache and a considerable amount of grumbling and muttering you reach Tahurangi Lodge where, just below, there is a public toilet (with one hell of a view).

-From here it’s about 3-4 hours until you reach the summit.
+From here it’s about 3-4 hours until you reach the summit of Mount Taranaki.
 The steep gradient does not change, but you go from steep path to steep steps.
 This then continues onto what is by far the worst part of the hike, the scree slope.
-‘Two steps forwards, one step backwards’ sounds like a walk in the park compared to this energy sucking, time consuming, mammoth of a task.
+“Two steps forwards, one step backwards” sounds like a walk in the park compared to this energy sucking, time consuming, mammoth of a task.
 Small steps, lots of breaks and a healthy supply of sweets – that’s my recommendation for this section.
 Also keep an eye out above you as well, as hikers ahead of you can dislodge rocks that might tumble down the slope.

 The scree slope finally comes to an end (trust me it does eventually) and you are onto what they call The Lizard.
 Solid rock!
 The gratification of taking a step forwards, and actually moving one step’s worth of distance is a feeling I never thought I’d be so grateful for.
 The Lizard is a rocky ridge all the way up to the crater’s entrance.
 It is still very steep but much more pleasant than the scree slopes prior to it.
 From the top of The Lizard follow the poles for the short walk across the crater, which is snow covered year round, and up to the summit rock.
 Take a much-deserved rest up here before tackling the descent.
 You’ll need it!

 - All weather clothing.
 Summer gear to icy snow blizzard attire.
-The weather is so changeable on this peak and you never know what you’re going to get.
+The weather is so changeable on Mount Taranaki and you never know what you’re going to get.
 It is also incredibly windy on the summit.

 - Poles.
 Or even just a few big sticks.
 Not for the way up, but for the descent over the scree slope.
 They are a godsend when you’re sliding down it!